centrifuge/documentation/docs/cent-node/overview/protocol-architecture.md

 ## Centrifuge Identities

-A Centrifuge Identity (CentrifugeID) is a unique ID assigned to a participant of Centrifuge OS in a network.
+A Centrifuge Identity (CentrifugeID) is a unique ID assigned to a participant of Centrifuge in a network.
 Centrifuge identities smart contracts on Ethereum.
 It keeps track of the different cryptographic keys in use and enforces that this data can only be modified by the creator and/or a delegate chosen by the creator.

 An identity has the following credentials: